Garden Waste Collection

 What do I do with my garden waste if I don’t want to pay for the service?

-Yes you can, but we would discourage this – your household waste bin would soon fill up and you wouldn’t have room for your household waste.
+Yes you can, but we would discourage this – your grey bin would soon fill up and you wouldn’t have room for your household waste.
 It’s also better for the environment to compost this waste.
 For an alternative to having your green waste collected, you might want to try home composting instead.

 How will you know who has paid?